emmercm/www/src/blog/keep-docker-base-images-updated-with-renovate.md

 ### Other options

-Configurations like these are never a one-size-fits-all situation, so here's some other options to think about.
+Configurations like these are never a one-size-fits-all situation, so here are some other options to think about.

-You might want to ignore Docker updates in certain directories, such as images used by your CI/CD:
+You might want to **ignore Docker updates in certain directories**, such as images used by your CI/CD:

 ```json
 {